mas-bandwidth/netcode/STANDARD.md

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.

-* Assign the packet IP address and client id to a free client slot, and set that client slot _confirmed_ flag to false.
+* Assign the packet IP address and client id to a free client slot, and set the _confirmed_ flag for that client slot to false.

 * Respond with a _connection keep-alive_ packet.